shakeel-mohammed/client-server/report.md

         - make bibtex file
         - cite in main file
     e.g the java client employs comparable interface \cite []....

+TODOS:
+- find citation for Largest Round Robin - now
+- create overleaf project and compile into .tex file - today
+    - should include references
+    - git repos
+    - use bibtex citations
+- diagram for system overview - tomorrow
+- diagram for communication protocol - tomorrow
+- run on a normal computer using instructions here - tomorrow
+- run against the tests?? - tomorrow

 # Introduction
 1. What is this project?